-The Sea Siren is a true story about an aging, underwater photographer who, for 15 years, battled and endured set-back after set-back to complete his opus titled: The Sea Siren – Until the Greek God Poseidon, smiled on him and sent him a real sea siren.
+The Sea Siren is a multi-media show that tells a true story about an aging, underwater photographer who, for 15 years, battled and endured set-back after set-back to complete his opus titled: The Sea Siren – Until the Greek God Poseidon, smiled on him and sent him a real sea siren.

 Join Ed on this voyage and remember the final chapter to this adventure has yet to be written.